Denis Reggie

 Denis Reggie is an American photographer who popularized the genre of wedding photojournalism.

 Life and career

 Denis Reggie was born into a prominent family of Lebanese descent in Crowley, Louisiana.
 His father, Edmund Reggie, was a local judge and banker, and his mother, Doris Ann Boustany, was a Democratic National committeewoman.
 His mother's family was wealthy from a Louisiana bakery business.

 At the 1956 Democratic National Convention, Edmund Reggie helped deliver his state's delegates for the vice-presidential nomination to Senator John F. Kennedy, which sparked a lifelong alliance with the Kennedy family, to whom he was a close advisor.
 Kennedy visited the Reggies in Crowley in 1959.
 Years later, Doris Ann Boustany would cast the only Louisiana delegate vote for Ted Kennedy at the 1980 Democratic National Convention.
-Most notably, Denis Reggie's sister Victoria Reggie married longtime Massachusetts Senator Ted Kennedy in 1992.